 International Students' Frequently Asked Questions

-- What are some resources that I might want to take advantage of at GSCD? answer
+- What are some examples of resources that I might want to take advantage of in GSCD, and when can I start utilizing GSCD? answer

 - Which employers often hire international students? answer

 - All GSCD services and resources are available to assist you with your professional development while you are studying at the Elliott School.

 - It is important to make an appointment with a Career Coach before the end of the fall semester of your first year to discuss career goals and to create an action plan for achieving these goals.

 - You might also consider working with a Career Coach to craft an American-style resume and cover letter as well as conduct a mock (practice) interview to help prepare for your meetings with potential employers.

 - Additionally, it is a good idea to meet with a Career Coach at least once a semester to ensure you are making progress toward achieving your career goals or make adjustments as your career plans change.

 - Participating in employer events such as site visits, info sessions or career panels is a great way to learn about future employment/internship opportunities.

 - GSCD also offers business cards for purchase, a free LinkedIn profile picture service, and resource guides to help locate fellowships, craft job search letters and more!